Are you ready for the next step in your journey to recovery?

-Faces & Voices of Recovery is dedicated to organizing and mobilizing the over 23 million Americans in recovery from addiction to alcohol and other drugs—as well as their families, friends and allies—into recovery community organizations and networks, to promote the right and resources to recover through advocacy, education and demonstrating the power and proof of long-term recovery.
+Faces & Voices of Recovery is dedicated to organizing and mobilizing the over 23 million Americans in recovery from substance use disorders—as well as their support systems such as family members, friends and allies—into recovery community organizations and networks, to promote the right and resources to recover through advocacy, education and demonstrating the power and proof of long-term, ongoing recovery and sober living.

 The Narcotics Anonymous vision is that every addict in the world has the chance to experience their message in his or her own language and culture and find the opportunity for a new way of life.

 SOS is a nonprofit network of autonomous, nonprofessional local groups dedicated solely to helping individuals achieve and maintain sobriety.
 There are groups meeting in many cities throughout the US and other countries.

 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other so that they may solve their common problem and help others to recover from alcoholism.
 Their primary purpose is to stay sober and help other alcoholics achieve sobriety.